Let's take a look at some information related to Fuel Food as well as what kind of deal was made on the show.

 News and Links Related To The Company:

-- Here is the Fuel Food Facebook page and Twitter page
+- Here is the Fuel Food Facebook page (page was taken down) and Twitter page

 - Here is an extended sneak peak of the episode and a business profile video of Fuel Food from the CNBC website.